temcocontrols/woo-variations-table/readme.txt

 = Features =

-* Show a table of all the available variations of a variable product instead of forcing the customer to select the product attributes before even he be able to see the variation description that he want to add to cart.
+* Show a table of all the available variations of a variable product instead of forcing the customer to select the product attributes before even he can see the variation description that he want to add to cart.
 * You can control what columns to show/hide in the variations table from settings page WooCommerce -> Woo Variations Table
 * You can show variation attributes values as columns in the table.
 * You can filter the variations using the attributes values as select boxes.